A love of the ocean to a career in the superyacht industry

-With a huge love of the ocean, a dad who was a RNLI lifeboat helmsman for 20 years, and a background in Surf Life Saving at national level, it’s hardly surprising Lisa James set off on a mission to have a career working in maritime.
+With a huge love of the ocean, a dad who was an RNLI lifeboat helmsman for 20 years, and a background in Surf Life Saving at a national level, it’s hardly surprising Lisa James set off on a mission to have a career working in maritime.

 I decided to come to UKSA rather than take up my Uni place

 Lisa, who is 22 and was studying Paramedic Science in London before coming to UKSA, tells the story of her amazing progression from full-time RNLI Beach Lifeguard on the coast of Ceredigion, Wales, to Deck/Stew.
 She now works on-board a 34m sailing superyacht based in the South of France: “After studying I was offered a University place but decided to come to UKSA instead.
 I had zero sailing experience before coming to UKSA so was thrilled to leave with basic knowledge and skills to enter the industry.
 I couldn’t be happier in my role thanks to UKSA getting me to where I am today.

 “I had zero sailing experience before coming to UKSA so was thrilled to leave with basic knowledge and skills to enter the industry.”